-The Unsaved will be Judged According to the Light they have Received.
+The Unsaved Will be Judged According to the Light they have Received.

-I believe that there are different degrees of punishment in that awful place.
 Chuck Swindoll has something to say about the degrees of punishment in Hell:

 There will always be some who will not have as much divine input as others.
 Because that is true, I believe there will be degrees of eternal punishment.
 Before you pick up stones to stone me, look closely at the words of Jesus: